 Who were these tenacious Atrisqueños?
 Among others, the 1790 census revealed that Atrisco had12 ranching and seven farming families.
 Among them were four weavers, a spinner, and several wool carders.
 Shoemakers, carpenters and laborers, including a musician also resided there.
 By 1894, 224 settlers occupied Atrisco.
 They lived near four principal plazas named for dominant families in each location.
 This was an early evolution of our Atrisco community.
 The tenacity of our ancestors had helped them to survive in their new lands and flourish as a clan.
 Our ancestors believed in the spirit of the community land grant which they sought to protect and derive life from.
 A belief that the land was to be used for the benefit of all, for community.

 By the 20th century, the people of Atrisco still farmed and ranched.
 In the early 1900s, agriculture began to decline.
 Sheep herding, homesteading and government land management programs had depleted or changed use of grasslands in the valley.
 After the Mexican–American War, Atrisco became a territory of the United States.
 From 1848 to 1904 the U.S. Government and the City of Albuquerque challenged Atrisqueños over the legitimacy of the land grant and it boundaries.
 However, in the end, Atrisco prevailed achieving in 1905 a US Patent recognizing property ownership in the United States of the Atrisco Land Grant by the Atrisco people.
 Between 1905 and 2006 other issues and challenges associated with the growth of the City of Albuquerque predominated, however, the land grant remained intact well into the 21st Century.
-In December 2006, Atrisqueños were approached by several land buyers as real estate prices and risen and once again the land had become a focus of interest.
+In December 2006, Atrisqueños were approached by several land buyers as real estate prices had risen and once again the land had become a focus of interest.
 This time however, Atrisqueños voted to sell the land grant.
 It was sold to developer SunCal Companies of Irvine, California.

 Our story, thankfully, does not end there.
 In 2007, the Atrisco Companies were spun out of the land grant sale.
 From assets retained and assets bargained for, new seeds for a new beginning were laid.
 A new generation of Atrisqueños, unwilling to see our heritage lost and our story come to an end set in motion the latest phase.
 We began a new chapter and a continuation of our 400 year journey.
-Through six (6) companies today, mostly non-profit organizations, the social enterprise known as the Atrisco Companies provides support to New Mexico communities though the various missions within the non-profit work.
+Through seven (7) companies today, mostly non-profit organizations, the social enterprise known as the Atrisco Companies provides support to New Mexico communities through the various missions within the non-profit work.
 Bringing our land grant full circle to the original intent of our ancestors.
 Using the lands for the benefit of the community.

 Today, approximately 50,000 Atrisco Land Grant heirs are descendant from the early settlers.
 Atrisqueños are committed to preserve the rich history and sense of pride that began with their forefathers.